carbeer/distributed_algorithms/33/README.md

 ## Description
 Project realised during the Autommn semester of 2018-2019, for the class of Distributed Algorithms (taught by M.Gerraoui) during our Master at EPFL.

 The goal is to implement a distributed payment system through reliable FIFO transmission channels over UDP.
+Also we implemented a localized causal broadcast abstraction.
 This will lay ground for the implementation of a blockchain on top of these reliable channels.

 The way that we implement it is by spawning a process for each node of our simulated distributed network.
-This host will communicate its messages with the rest of the network using a 'Best Effort Broadcast' logic, and deliver the messages of the rest of the network using a 'FIFO delivery logic'.
+This host will communicate its messages with the rest of the network using a 'Best Effort Broadcast' logic, and deliver the messages of the rest of the network using a 'FIFO delivery logic' and 'Localized causal broadcast".

 The programming language used is java.